Sonali-at-work/Olist-Data-Modelling-And-Analytics-SQL/README.md

 The raw data has 9 tables/csv
 The raw data has 9 tables/csv
-The raw data has 9 tables/csv
+The raw data has 9 tables/csvThe raw data has 9 tables/csv

 The raw data has 9 tables/csv
 The raw data has 9 tables/csv
 The raw data has 9 tables/csv